liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/08-scheduling-web-content-publication/00-scheduling-web-content-publication-intro.markdown

 5. Click *Publish*.
 Your web content article is now created and abides by the scheduling parameters you've set.

+When you set a Display Date for an existing article it does not effect previous versions of the article.
+If a previous version is published, it will remain the same until the new version is scheduled to display.
+However, the expiration date effects all versions of the article.

 +$$$

-**Note:** When you set a Display Date for an existing article it does not effect previous versions of the article.
-It will determine when the new version will display.
-However, setting an expiration date effects all versions of the article.
+**Tip:** If you only want to expire the latest version of an article, and not every past version, go to *Control Panel* &rarr; *System Settings* &rarr; *Web Content* &rarr; *Virtual Instance Scope* &rarr; *Web Content* and uncheck *Expire All Article Versions Enable*.
+This will make the previously approved version of an article display if the latest version expires.

 $$$